V 8.0, Nov 2013 Go to latest version

 VS by G. Kerkhoff & C. Marquardt was a DOS based program for the analysis of visuo-spatial perception in brain injured patients (e.g. parietal lesions).
 It offered the assessment of the subjective vertical and horizontal, a number of spatial discrimination and bisection tasks, the assessment of the influence of optokinetic background stimulation, visuospatial short-term memory and certain simple visuomotor tasks by use of a touch screen input.
 For more information contact the authors.

 L-POST is non-commercial and free to use.
 It is available in English, Dutch, and Italian (with more to come).
+Here is a 2012 abstract and a poster at the ECVP 2013.

 There are further the two commercial packages Birmingham Object Recognition Battery (BORB) and the classical Visual Object and Space Perception Battery (English, German) (VOSP).